Rhino-Automotive-Glass/rhino-product-code-description/docs/PROJECT_SPEC.md

 - Sticky header at top of page (always visible when scrolling)
 - App title: "Rhino Code Generator"
 - Subtitle: "Automotive Glass Production Catalog"
+- Two action buttons:
-- "Clean All" button (blue primary button)
+  - **"Guardar"** button (left, blue primary button) - saves current data
+  - **"Clean All"** button (right, gray secondary button) - clears all data

 **Functionality:**
 - Sticky positioning (stays at top when scrolling)
 - Semi-transparent white background with backdrop blur
+- **Guardar button** collects all form data and logs to console:
+  - Validates that at least some data exists
+  - If empty: logs `console.warn('No data to save - all fields are empty')`
+  - If data exists: logs structured ProductData object to console
+  - Silent from user perspective (no visual feedback)
+  - Data persists after save (does not clear form)
+  - Designed as stepping stone for future Supabase database integration
-- Global "Clean All" button clears all form fields across all three sections:
+- **Clean All button** clears all form fields across all three sections:
   - Clears all Code Generator fields
   - Clears all Product Description fields
   - Clears all Product Compatibility entries